-The seeds will lay dormant until the soil warms up in spring, then they will germinate and develop pumpkin vines that will bare several pumpkins.
-Thin plant as needs by pulling some of them up by the roots.
+The seeds will lay dormant until the soil warms up in spring, then they will germinate and develop pumpkin vines that will grow lots of pumpkins.

 All varieties of sweet and hot peppers can be regrown from the leftover seeds.
 Save the seeds from bell peppers, banana peppers, habaneros, jalapenos, or any other pepper you like.

 Plant them in a container of potting soil and place in a sunny location.

 In late spring or summer, the saved pepper seeds can be planted directly outdoors in the garden soil.
 Continue to save seeds from harvested peppers for replanting.

 Everyone has seen sprouts (also called eyes) that form on the skin of potatoes and this is what new potato plants develop from.
 Peelings that have sprout (eyes) on them can be used to regrow potatoes.